-I’m sure if you’re a regular to Only Crumbs Remain you may have noticed that I’ve fallen under the spell of upside-down cakes this summer with an aromatic strawberry and basil, and a dark moody bilberryb upside down cake made in recent weeks.
+I’m sure if you’re a regular to Only Crumbs Remain you may have noticed that I’ve fallen under the spell of upside-down cakes this summer with an aromatic strawberry and basil, and a dark moody bilberry upside down cake made in recent weeks.

 Not only are they a doddle to make, and there’s no worry about the fruit sinking to the bottom as can often happen when it’s mixed into the batter, but turning the cake out to reveal the colourful fruit beneath is always exciting!

 Undoubtedly the most well known upside-down cake recipe is the pineapple upside-down cake.
 The rings of pineapple filled with glace cherries were a 1970’s classic, and if my Instagram feed is reliable then it looks as though it may be starting to make a bit of a comeback!

-Ordinarily upside-down cakes are baked in a round tin, but there really is nothing stopping you baking it as a traybake as I have done here with this Raspberry and White Chocolate Traybake Cake.
+Upside-down cakes are often baked in a round tin, but there really is nothing stopping you baking it as a traybake as I have done here with this Raspberry and White Chocolate Traybake Cake.
 As much as I love a round cake when it’s presented on a cake stand, square traybake cakes definitely do have their place.
 Square tins (I used a brownie pan) are easier and quicker to line, portion up well, and in my opinion are more portable especially once the slices have been cut.

 I just love how eye catching upside-down cakes can be, the colourful layer of fruit set against the pale fluffy sponge gets me every time.
 The fruit really is the cake’s crowning glory!
 And that’s all before a slice is tasted!

 Raspberry & White Chocolate Traybake Cake

-- 50 g white chocolate
+- 50 g (2oz) white chocolate

-- 115 g butter unsalted & softened
+- 125 g (4oz) butter softened

-- 115 g caster cugar
+- 125 g (4oz) caster sugar

-- 1/2 tsp vanilla vxtract
+- ½ tsp vanilla extract

-- 2 eggs lightly beaten (see notes a & b below)
+- 2 large eggs lightly beaten

-- 115 g self-raising flour
+- 125 g (4oz) self-raising flour

 - 1 tbsp milk

-- 30-40 g white chocolate
+- 25-50 g (1-2oz) white chocolate